-We are happy to announce that our project, consisting of a series of social investigations, duly fulfilled its tasks.
-All the five participants / contributors to our project submitted their investigations.
+Our project, consisting of a series of social investigations, duly fulfilled its tasks.
+All five participants/contributors to our project submitted their investigations.
 All of these articles were reviewed by peers (from our team), revised by authors, and then published on the independent platform www.platzforma.md, from December 2015 to March 2016.

 All the elaborated and published investigations filled a gap in the Moldovan public sphere in terms of knowledge and information about certain marginalized groups in our society, namely: the psychiatric patients, certain categories of women (mothers with small children, Roma women, and aged women), the local workers in the international textile factories, the homeless people, and the marginalized religious groups.

 Aurelia Borzin’s article on psychiatric patients in Moldova uses original ethnographic material – more than 35 interviews with patients from the Central psychiatric hospital, as well as with their family members, and medical personnel.
 Thus, the article fulfils a significant gap left behind by the investigations and reports realized by certain human rights organizations in Moldova that had so far limited access to patients’ testimonies.
 A. Borzin was also allowed to observe the daily life and routine in the psychiatric hospital.
 This said Borzin’s article shall be considered as a significant contribution to the exploration of psychiatric patients’ perceptions, opinions, and understanding about the psychiatric treatment and the post-treatment experiences, as well as of their coping efforts and strategies.
 Analyzing this rich ethnographic material, A. Borzin comes up, in the article’s conclusion, with a series of final remarks and recommendations aiming at limiting the various forms of alienation, oppression, and exclusion of these people, both during the treatment process in the hospital, and afterwards, within the society as a whole.